drcount-root/JavaScript-Concepts/Asynchronous-Programming/Callback-Function/README.md

 > A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

+> Due to callbacks we can do asynchronous programming in JavaScript.
+Callbacks are not by default asynchronous, we can use them to do asynchronous tasks.

 ### Example-1

 ```